Unfolding system-environment correlation in open quantum systems: Revisiting master equations and the Born approximation: Introduction

 \begingroup \squeezetable

 \endgroup

-The main ingredient here is the insight gained from the development of the correlation picture as a powerful technique for obtaining an exact universal Lindblad-like (ULL) dynamical master equation \cite{PRX}.
-This machinery treats the system-bath correlation explicitly and enables approximations of correlation to different orders of the interaction Hamiltonian.
-Retaining correlation to first order gives the ULL$2$ master equation (or a Markovian reduction thereof, referred to as MLL).

-Comparing each master equation obtained from approximate techniques with the exact dynamics---where correlation is explicit---we unravel how the system-bath correlation operator has been approximated in the Lindblad, Redfield, TCL$2$, and NZ$2$ techniques.
+The key observation is rewriting an exact dynamical equation of the reduced system $\mathsf{S}$ in a form in which correlation appears explicitly.
+Comparing each master equation obtained from approximate techniques with the exact dynamics---where correlation is explicit---we unravel how the system-environment correlation operator has been approximated in the Lindblad, Redfield, TCL$2$, and NZ$2$ techniques.
 We then compare accuracy of these approximate correlations in an example.
 We demonstrate that the ULL$2$ correlation is closer to the exact result as compared to the other techniques here.
-Furthermore, deriving correlation in the Redfield equation reveals that its dynamics suffers from an inconsistency in the initial system-bath correlation---which makes it nonzero, despite the opposite initial condition.
-We then introduce a corrected version of the Redfield equation by resolving this problem and show that this equation at least captures the initial dynamics better than Redfield.
-In this respect, our approach may be complementary to the version of the Redfield equation with slippage of initial conditions \cite{slippage}.
+Furthermore, deriving correlation in the Redfield equation reveals that its dynamics is afflicted with an inconsistency in the initial system-environment correlation which makes it nonzero despite that the initial condition implies otherwise.
+We then introduce a corrected version of the Redfield equation by resolving this problem and show that the new equation captures the initial dynamics better than Redfield.
+In this respect, our approach may be complementary to the version of the Redfield equation with ``slippage'' of initial conditions \cite{slippage}.